felixarntz/ai-services/readme.txt

 You can also contribute to the plugin by translating it.
 Simply visit [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/ai-services) to get started.

+== Screenshots ==

+1. The AI Services settings screen where end users can paste their AI service credentials

 == Changelog ==

 = 1.0.0 =